Coconut Tree Dive Crew

 Started March 2012

-After first learning how to dive in the cold water lakes of Canada back in ’94, Ted arrived in Roatan 15 years later to complete his Divemaster program.
-Since then, he has received the IDC Staff Instructor rating, as well as completing the PADI Tec Deep course with Monty.
-Ted has enjoyed spending the last three years photographing Roatan’s littlest species of fish and creatures whenever he has had the opportunity to take his camera down with him.
-He also has nice hair.
+After first learning how to dive in the cold water lakes of Canada back in ’94, Ted arrived on Roatan 15 years later to complete his Divemaster program and has never looked back.
+Since then, he has received his Master Instructor rating, as well as getting some TEC courses under his belt.
+His passion for conservation has led him to write his own PADI Distinctive Specialty course Turtle Educated Diver (TED for short), currently the only instructor able to teach this course globally.
+Ted has enjoyed spending his years locating and photographing Roatan’s littlest species of fish and creatures whenever he has had the opportunity.
+He also had nice hair, which was cut off for charity.

 MASTER SCUBA DIVER TRAINER – CANADA